-When creating your dunning emails, the most important thing to remember is that the message should be clear and to the point, covering all the essential information, but without being blunt or impersonal.
+When creating your dunning emails, the most important thing to remember is that the message should be clear and to the point, covering all the essential billing information, but without being blunt or impersonal.

 Dunning Software Helps

-This can be particularly useful if you’re operating an online subscription service.
+This can be particularly useful if you're operating an online subscription service.
 Other dunning tools will usually cost $100+ per month for their recovery rate features and collection options.

 Use Dunning to Show Customers That They're Valued